-My Voice Music offers lessons on guitar, bass, piano, drums, ukulele and beginner classical strings, woodwinds and brass instruments.
+My Voice Music offers lessons on guitar, bass, piano, drums and ukulele.
 All lessons focus on proper technique, music literacy, improvisation, and theory.

 Lessons are held on Thursdays from 3:30-7:30.
 Currently they are on a drop-in basis at My Voice Music (538 SE Ash St, 97214).
 Email confirmation 24 hours in advance is requested.
 First come first served.

 The first lesson is free and, as usual, scholarships are available on an as needed basis.
 Email us about lessons here: firstname.lastname@example.org

 “For those of you who don’t know me well, I am a graduate of Berklee College of Music with a Bachelor’s in Music Education.
 I have always found that the best method for teaching children and young teens music is to utilize the music that they already listen to.
 I began my musical journey by playing the songs on the radio in a garage with my friends.
 I was also lucky enough to have a teacher who would show me how those songs were put together and gave me the theoretical understanding that I needed to prepare me for a collegiate program.
 It is my aim to pass this tradition on to the next generation through this pedagogy.” – Tim

 A Special Partnership with Berklee College of Music’s City Music Network: